 Pelosi's first tweets after Kabul bombings about Women's Equality Day

-House speaker made no mention of the bombings that left 3 US Marines injured
+Pelosi's first tweets after Kabul attacks make no mention of bombing that left 4 US Marines dead

-House Speaker Nancy Pelosi fired off a series of tweets Thursday reminding everyone it’s Women’s Equality Day – her first posts on the platform since explosions outside the airport in Kabul, Afghanistan, injured at least three U.S. Marines.
+House Speaker Nancy Pelosi fired off a series of tweets Thursday reminding everyone it’s Women’s Equality Day – her first posts on the platform after explosions outside the airport in Kabul, Afghanistan, left four U.S. Marines dead.

 "Today, and every day, let us summon the suffragists’ spirit of hope and strive to lift up the voices of women across the nation – because we know this truth: when women succeed, America succeeds," Pelosi, D-Calif., tweeted about noon Thursday.